dams/dams.github.com/_posts/2011-09-01-protect-a-screen-session-with-a-password.markdown

 However, a super user has the possibility to attach any screen launched by a user of the system.
 Now, what if inside the screen, you use sensitive informations, or connect to other remote servers ?
 The super user will have access to these as well.
-To protect yourself from that, it's possible to have screen ask for a password when trying to reattach it.
+To protect yourself from that (actually to mitigate the issue), it's possible to have screen ask for a password when trying to reattach it.

+***

+*DISCLAIMER*

+In no way this method will prevent `root` to access your sensitive information.
+This method will just make it more difficult for a super user to see your screen content using `su $user` and `screen -r -d`.

+As `daxim` pointed out on *#dancer*, there are numerous ways for `root` to get at your sensitive information :

+*   attach to the process with a debugger, then skip the password check when it comes up
+*   read the process memory of screen and dig out interesting stuff
+*   install a network monitor and grabs your password as it is transmitted next time.  rsa encryption (via ssh) does not help because root also has the keys

+***

 ## Launch a new screen